The Sexual Orientation of Transwomen

 Straighter than Ciswomen?
 Heterosexual transwomen tend to be very adamant that they are only attracted to men; it would be interesting to conduct a similar survey with them.

 An important benefit of a relationship with another transsexual is that the partners can share their experiences and provide mutual support and understanding - something which a relationship with a non-transsexual person cannot provide to the same extent.
 Also, transcouples do not need to face the risks and worries of going stealth to establish and maintain the relationship with their partner.
 A significant proportion of transsexual women admit to being attracted to other transsexual women, indeed one small survey found that half of the respondents were strongly attracted to other transsexual women.
 Naturally this attraction often leads to relationships, both of a "one night stand" and of a more permanent nature.
 Sexually, these are technically lesbian relationships, but interestingly the partners are frequently not attracted to non-transsexual genetic women.
 It can get complex!
 The story of Lee is an example of how complicated things can get.
 Apparently a happily married young man he suddenly left his wife to transition as a woman, Leah.
 She subsequently described herself as being a "heterosexual woman with male body parts [whose] fantasies revolved around being sexual with men".
 She then had GCS and extensive facial feminisition surgery.
 A few years later she married a man who had left his wife for her.
-A decade later - now in her 40's - her husband outed him/herself as also being transgender!
-They divorced but nevertheless remained best friends and Leah accompanied her ex-husband, now called Anna, for her GCS.
+A decade later her husband anounced that he was also transgender!
+They divorced but nevertheless remained best friends and 40-year-old Leah accompanied her ex-husband - now called Anna - for her GCS.

 Ivy was very confused about his/her gender as a teenager.
 She began taking oestrogen hormones and transitioned age 24.
 After several dubious sexual encounters, she found a serious boyfriend who considered her to be "special", but wasn't sure about her "lack of breasts and a vagina".
 In rapid succession Ivy had breast augmentation, a trachea shave and finally - age 26 - sex-reassignment surgery.
 However, her boyfriend's initial delight with her neo-vagina quickly faded and he soon moved out of their apartment.
 Ivy then found that she was no longer "special" but was competing for men with other women, and many cis women were simply more attractive than her.
 She regrets her GCS but recognises that it's irrevocable, she is now undergoing facial hair electrolysis and seeking additional feminisation surgery that will hopefully let her live successfully as a woman for the rest of her live.